oauthstuff/draft-oauth-par/main.md

 described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

-This specification uses the terms "access token", "refresh token", "authorization server", "resource server", "authorization endpoint", "authorization request", "authorization response", "token endpoint", "grant type", "access token request", "access token response", and "client" defined by The OAuth 2.0 Authorization Framework [@!RFC6749].
+This specification uses the terms "access token", "authorization server", "authorization endpoint", "authorization request", "token endpoint", and
+"client" defined by The OAuth 2.0 Authorization Framework [@!RFC6749].

 # Pushed Authorization Request Endpoint